Save the date: Red Ribbon Week is October 23-31! The nationally-recognized, week-long celebration of drug prevention is approaching quickly.

 We would love to see your Red Ribbon Week projects in action!
 Tag us on social media at @guidegti and show off your successes.

-One of the great things about these projects is that they can be completed year-round to celebrate a number of prevention-related occasions, like Alcohol Awareness Month or National Prevention Week, with only some slight adjustments in the messaging.
+One of the great things about these projects is that they can be completed year-round to celebrate a number of prevention-related occasions, like Alcohol Awareness Month or National Prevention Week, with only some slight adjustments to the messaging.
 Have a question about one of the projects?
-Feel free to contact Alexis Cato at email@example.com.
+Feel free to contact Michael Davis at firstname.lastname@example.org.